Gamma Zeta Alpha Fraternity, Inc. (Gammas)

 “Sirviendo y Educando a traves de Nuestra Diversidad”

-Week of Illumination is hosted each year, dedicated to embracing our sorority goals.
+Our Week of Illumination is hosted each year, which dedicated to political and social issues that often go ignored in our communities.

 Sigma Delta Alpha Fraternity, Inc.